Meet the mother/daughter duo!

 Velya Jancz-Urban lives her life by the adage, “there is no growth without change.”
-Zany and gregarious, she is a teacher, author, former Brazilian dairy farm owner, and herstory unsanitized expert.
+Zany and gregarious, she is a teacher, author, former Brazilian dairy farm owner, proponent of medical freedom, and herstory unsanitized expert.
 Moving into a 1770 Connecticut farmhouse ignited Velya’s obsession with the colonial era, and led to her entertainingly-informative presentation, The Not-So-Good Life of the Colonial Goodwife.
-She has been married to Jim for 38 years and is the mother of two grown children.
-Velya has a few too many rescue dogs and cats, is happiest with a fresh stack of library books, loves thrift shops, and is passionate about alternative medicine.
+She has been married to Jim for 39 years and is the mother of two grown children.
+Velya is happiest with a fresh stack of library books, loves thrift shops and cluttery antique stores, and is passionate about alternative medicine.

 Books by Velya & Ehris